List of current champions in All Elite Wrestling: Overview

 The American professional wrestling promotion All Elite Wrestling (AEW) promotes several professional wrestling championships for its men's and women's divisions.
 AEW often broadcasts championship matches on their weekly television programs—Wednesday Night Dynamite and Saturday Night Collision—as well as television specials.
 Championship defenses also occur at the promotion's periodic pay-per-view events.

+In 2022, AEW owner and president Tony Khan acquired the American promotion Ring of Honor (ROH), and while it operates as a separate promotion, wrestlers from AEW often appear in ROH and vice versa, also allowing them to challenge for their respective titles; for ROH's titles, see ROH's list.

 Men

 Singles

 At the top of AEW's championship hierarchy for male wrestlers is the AEW World Championship.
-It is held by two-time champion "Hangman" Adam Page, who defeated Jon Moxley in a Texas Deathmatch at All In on July 12, 2025.
+It is held by first-time champion Will Ospreay, who defeated Kenny Omega at All In on August 30, 2026.

 The secondary title for male wrestlers is the AEW International Championship, which can be defended in other promotions globally.
-It is held by first-time champion Kazuchika Okada, who defeated Kenny Omega at All In on July 12, 2025, in a Winner Takes All Unification match in which Okada defended the Continental Championship, subsequently becoming the Unified Champion.
+It is held by record-tying two-time champion Kazuchika Okada, who defeated previous champion Kyle Fletcher and Konosuke Takeshita in a triple threat match at All In on August 30, 2026.

-The AEW TNT Championship, the AEW Continental Championship, and the AEW National Championship all serve as tertiary level titles.
-The TNT Championship is a television championship, while the Continental Championship is defended under Continental Rules in which no one is allowed at ringside and outside interference is strictly prohibited, and similar to the International title, the National Championship will be able to be defended in other promotions.
-The TNT Championship is held by first-time champion Kyle Fletcher, who defeated Dustin Rhodes in a Chicago Street Fight on Collision on July 31, 2025.
-The Continental Championship is held by first-time champion Kazuchika Okada, who defeated Eddie Kingston on Dynamite on March 20, 2024.
-The inaugural holder of the National Championship will be determined in a Casino Gauntlet match at Full Gear on November 22, 2025.
+Three other singles titles for male wrestlers include the AEW TNT Championship, the AEW Continental Championship, and the AEW National Championship.
+The TNT Championship is a television championship, while the Continental Championship is defended under Continental Rules—matches have a 20-minute time limit, no one is allowed at ringside, and outside interference is strictly prohibited—and similar to the International title, the National Championship can be defended in other promotions across the United States.
+The TNT Championship is held by record-tying three-time champion Darby Allin, who defeated Kevin Knight in a Falls Count Anywhere match at All In on August 30, 2026.
+The Continental Championship is held by first-time champion Jon Moxley, who defeated Kazuchika Okada in the 2025 Continental Classic final at Worlds End on December 27, 2025.
+The National Championship is held by first-time champion Andrade El Ídolo, who defeated Mark Davis at Redemption on July 26, 2026.

-The AEW Unified Championship is the unification of the Continental and International titles, although both titles maintain their individual lineages while the Unified title also has its own lineage.
-It was described as being on a similar hierarchal level as the AEW World Championship.
-It is held by Kazuchika Okada, the Continental Champion who defeated International Champion Kenny Omega in a Winner Takes All Unification match at All In on July 12, 2025, to become the inaugural Unified Champion.
-Since Okada won as the Continental Champion, the Unified Championship is contested under the same Continental Rules.